 By John Turney

-With Long generally, he'd play left end in base 3-4, then three-technique in the nickel.
+With Long generally, he'd play left end in base 3-4, then three-technique in the nickel, but sometimes he's play shaded on the center or nose up in nickel as well.
 When they played the 46 (their version) he was over the center.
 Later in his career, he'd play left end in a 4-3 and defensive tackle in base.

 Hampton began as a left end but injuries caused some changes in 1982 and 1983 where he played some right end, but when the Bears were in their prime he was a left end in base and would be the nose in the 46.
 And sometimes he'd be a tackle in nickel.